chengkai505/Blogger-Plugins/Related-Article/README.md

 # Related Article in Blogger

-This plugin can be used on single post.
+This plugin can **ONLY** be used in single post.

-It shows posts by the first label of the post.

-To use it, need the HTML structure below:
+To use it, require the XML structure below, which must be written in template.

 ```XML
 <div id='related-article' expr:data-label='data:post.labels.first.name' expr:data-url='data:post.url.canonical'>
 	<script src='//chengkai505.github.io/Blogger-Plugins/Related-Article/main.js'></script>
 </div>
 ```
+- The value of `data-label` aims to gather information of the posts with same label name through Blogger api.
+- The value of `data-url` aims to prevent current post showing in the list of related posts.